MistalR/roburCoreEx/README.md

 Installation:

-Place the Orbwalker.lua and MTrist.lua in your "roburdirectory"\lol\Modules
+Place the LUA files in your "roburdirectory"\lol\Modules

 Enjoy